ericlewis/LaunchDarklySwiftUI/README.md

 ## Example

-Below is an entire SwiftUI application utilizing Launchly with default settings, or you can check out a working project [here](https://github.com/ericlewis/LaunchDarklySwiftUI).
+Below is an entire SwiftUI application utilizing `LaunchDarklySwiftUI` with default settings, or you can check out a working project [here](https://github.com/ericlewis/LaunchDarklySwiftUI).

 ```swift
 import SwiftUI